my review of the EXAGRAM COMPACT SCALES BY WACACO

-I was thrilled to get the chance to review the new Exagram compact coffee scales from Wacaco.
+I was thrilled to get the chance to review the new Wacaco Exagram compact coffee scales.

-Even before removing the Exagram from the box, the robustness of the packaging and the simplicity of the marketing suggested to me that the contents were going to be well designed and simple to use.
+Even before removing the Exagram from the box I knew this was going to be a winner.
+The robustness of the packaging and the simplicity of the marketing suggested to me that the contents were going to be well designed and simple to use.
 I wasn’t disappointed.

-The inside of the box was lined with black foam to protect the scales in transit, and the box also contained a comprehensive user booklet.
+The inside of the box was lined with black foam to protect the scales in transit.
+The box also contained a comprehensive user booklet.

 Turning the scales on and off is simple!

-I saw some comments on reddit by someone saying that they found it inconvenient that the on/off switch is on the underside of the scales.
+I saw some comments on reddit that I feel need correcting.
+Someone said that they found it inconvenient that the on/off switch is on the underside of the scales.
 What they appear not to have realised is that the scales switch on by applying light pressure on the display.
-They will either turn off automatically after 5 minutes, or you can press the display again, applying light pressure for a couple of seconds, and the unit will switch off.
+They will either turn off automatically after 5 minutes, or alternatively, press the display by applying light pressure for a couple of seconds, and the unit will switch off.

-It’s also worth noting here that the scales use 2 x 1.5v AAA batteries and the display backlight dims after 90 seconds of non-use.
+It’s also worth noting here that the scales use 2 x 1.5v AAA batteries (not included).
+Another feature to mention here is that the display backlight dims after 90 seconds of non-use, therefore conserving battery power.

 Compact and light

-These scales are perfect to use on your travels as they weigh only 128g and fit in the palm of your hand.
-They are also very stylish in black to be used at home and displayed with all your other coffee making gadgets.
+These scales are perfect to use on your travels as they weigh only 128g.
+For ultimate convenience they also fit in the palm of your hand.
+They are very stylish in black so can also be used at home, and will complement all your other coffee making gadgets.

-The scales can be used with or without the ribbed silicone pad, but I found it useful so used it all the time.
+The scales can be used with or without the ribbed silicone pad.
+I found the pad useful so used it all the time.
 Not only does it protect the stainless steel scales from heat transfer it also protects them from any liquid spills.

 You can weigh from as little as 0.3g and up to 2kg.
 The tare function zero’s out the display so you can use any cup or container to start weighing accurately.

-First of all I measured out 50g of coffee beans on some old trusted kitchen scales, I then fine-tuned the weight using the Basal Pequeno Digital Scales, then repeatedly transferred the coffee beans to and from the Exagram scales, occasionally applying some extra weight with my finger.
-The weight consistently showed 50g on the display.
+First of all I measured out 50g of coffee beans on some old trusted kitchen scales.
+I also re-measured the weight using my Basal Pequeno Digital Scales.
+I then repeatedly transferred the coffee beans to and from the Exagram scales, occasionally applying some extra weight with my finger.
+The weight consistently showed 50g on the display of the Exagram.